02

 Product Redesign

-With technology over a decade old, Benchmark needed to reimagine its main web app and turn it into a product that could scale.
+With technology over a decade old, Benchmark needed a redesigned web app that could scale and keep up with customer needs.

 January 2018